Case: Steroid Toxicity in a Patient with Autoimmune Hepatitis and Lupus

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services Policy

 She had previously been diagnosed with autoimmune hepatitis and required high doses of intravenous steroids, azathioprine and tacrolimus.
 She also required a prolonged course of oral steroids.
 She eventually developed profound proteinuria and underwent a renal biopsy which showed membranous glomerulonephritis.
 Immunofluorescence showed a full house pattern.
-She later was diagnosed with systemic lupus with renal involvement and placed back on steroids with the addition of hydroxychloroquine.
+She had been referred to rheumatology, where her labs revealed high titer antinuclear antibodies, positive anti-Smith antibodies, normal anti-double stranded DNA antibodies, normal C3 and C4 and a normal complete blood count.
+She was later was diagnosed with systemic lupus with renal involvement and placed back on steroids with the addition of hydroxychloroquine.